Global X U.S. Infrastructure Development ETF (BATS:PAVE) Shares Sold by Castle Rock Wealth Management LLC

-Castle Rock Wealth Management LLC reduced its position in Global X U.S. Infrastructure Development ETF (BATS:PAVE – Get Rating) by 5.6% during the 3rd quarter, according to its most recent filing with the SEC.
-The firm owned 28,942 shares of the company’s stock after selling 1,714 shares during the quarter.
-Castle Rock Wealth Management LLC’s holdings in Global X U.S. Infrastructure Development ETF were worth $694,000 as of its most recent filing with the SEC.
+Castle Rock Wealth Management LLC cut its stake in Global X U.S. Infrastructure Development ETF (BATS:PAVE – Get Rating) by 5.6% in the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 28,942 shares of the company’s stock after selling 1,714 shares during the quarter.
+Castle Rock Wealth Management LLC’s holdings in Global X U.S. Infrastructure Development ETF were worth $694,000 as of its most recent SEC filing.

-Other institutional investors also recently bought and sold shares of the company.
-Mariner LLC boosted its position in shares of Global X U.S. Infrastructure Development ETF by 1.3% during the 1st quarter.
-Mariner LLC now owns 1,225,898 shares of the company’s stock worth $34,668,000 after purchasing an additional 15,553 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its position in shares of Global X U.S. Infrastructure Development ETF by 7,372.5% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 1,122,215 shares of the company’s stock worth $25,553,000 after purchasing an additional 1,107,197 shares in the last quarter.
-GenTrust LLC boosted its position in shares of Global X U.S. Infrastructure Development ETF by 6.6% during the 2nd quarter.
-GenTrust LLC now owns 1,047,343 shares of the company’s stock worth $23,932,000 after purchasing an additional 64,737 shares in the last quarter.
-Evolution Wealth Advisors LLC boosted its position in shares of Global X U.S. Infrastructure Development ETF by 0.6% during the 2nd quarter.
-Evolution Wealth Advisors LLC now owns 829,227 shares of the company’s stock worth $18,881,000 after purchasing an additional 4,600 shares in the last quarter.
-Finally, Destination Wealth Management boosted its position in shares of Global X U.S. Infrastructure Development ETF by 10,620.2% during the 1st quarter.
-Destination Wealth Management now owns 808,731 shares of the company’s stock worth $22,871,000 after purchasing an additional 801,187 shares in the last quarter.
+A number of other hedge funds and other institutional investors have also modified their holdings of the stock.
+Hexagon Capital Partners LLC grew its holdings in shares of Global X U.S. Infrastructure Development ETF by 107,900.0% during the 2nd quarter.
+Hexagon Capital Partners LLC now owns 1,080 shares of the company’s stock worth $25,000 after purchasing an additional 1,079 shares during the period.
+Zions Bancorporation N.A. purchased a new position in shares of Global X U.S. Infrastructure Development ETF during the 1st quarter worth $31,000.
+Motco purchased a new position in shares of Global X U.S. Infrastructure Development ETF during the 2nd quarter worth $39,000.
+Total Clarity Wealth Management Inc. purchased a new position in shares of Global X U.S. Infrastructure Development ETF during the 2nd quarter worth $45,000.
+Finally, Bank Julius Baer & Co.
+Ltd Zurich purchased a new position in shares of Global X U.S. Infrastructure Development ETF during the 2nd quarter worth $62,000.

 - Get a free copy of the StockNews.com research report on Global X U.S. Infrastructure Development ETF (PAVE)